 Asset management is necessary from the design stage to the end of an asset’s useful life.
-All stages of the process must be taken into account so that there is efficient management without major risks to the environment, people and the industrial installation of which they are a part.
+All stages of the process must be taken into account so that there is efficient management without major risks to the environment, people, and the industrial installation of which they are a part.

-The importance of asset integrity management
+Signs of unoptimized asset integrity management

-Imagine that in a large industrial plant, minimal failures are not noticed and the maintenance plan does not give them due attention, either due to a lack of qualified labor or due to inefficient maintenance management.
+Imagine that in a large industrial plant, minimal failures are not noticed and maintenance plans do not give them the necessary attention, either due to a process bottleneck or due to inefficient maintenance management.

 The problems faced by the industry

-One of the biggest challenges in the industry when it comes to Asset Integrity Management is to achieve a balance between performance, risk and cost.
-The harmony between these three factors will reflect in an optimized management of investment, time and resources allocated so that the longevity of the components of a system is preserved.
+One of the biggest challenges in the industry when it comes to Asset Integrity Management is to achieve a balance between performance, risk, and cost.
+The harmony between these three factors will reflect in an optimized management of investment, time, and resources allocated so that the longevity of the components of a system is preserved.

 Click and understand the key concepts of Asset Performance Management

-Implementation of asset integrity management in industries
+Leveraging enhanced asset integrity management in Oil and Gas industries

 In an interview with Forbes magazine, Dean Arnison, global product leader-subsea of production systems, and services at BHGE, explains how companies in the Oil and Gas sector are embarking on this digital journey.
 According to Arnison, industries are looking for increased productivity and reduced costs, with new business models, strong partnerships, and integrated service models.
 Arnison believes that most oil and gas companies are on a similar journey, looking at how to reduce basic costs while exploring ways in which digital can be leveraged to optimize asset production through a better understanding of failure and inefficiencies.

 In another report by Business Wire, the estimated growth value of the Asset Integrity market is US $ 15.4 billion until 2025.
 These trends show us how the market is positioning itself and adopting Asset Integrity Management strategies well within its operations.